Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 - respiratory organs, respiratory center.

-The curative effect of ultraviolet radiation
+The healing effect of ultraviolet radiation

 The reaction from organs and systems depends on the wavelength, dose and method of exposure to UV radiation.